AP Exclusive: Venezuela jails 3 Americans amid US outreach

-CLEVELAND, Ohio (AP) — Three Americans were quietly jailed in Venezuela earlier this year for allegedly trying to enter the country illegally and now face long prison sentences in the politically turbulent nation, The Associated Press has learned.
+CLEVELAND, Ohio (AP) — Three Americans were quietly jailed in Venezuela earlier this year for allegedly trying to enter the country illegally and now face long prison sentences in the politically turbulent nation.

-None of the arrests have previously been reported.
 Two of the men — a lawyer from California and a computer programmer from Texas — were arrested in late March, just days after President Nicolás Maduro’s socialist government freed two other Americans.

-Venezuelan security forces nabbed lawyer Eyvin Hernandez, 44, and computer programmer Jerrel Kenemore, 52, in separate incidents in the western state of Tachira, according to a person familiar with investigations into the arrests.
-The person spoke on condition of anonymity because they weren’t authorized to discuss the cases publicly.
+Venezuelan security forces arrested lawyer Eyvin Hernandez, 44, and computer programmer Jerrel Kenemore, 52, in separate incidents in the western state of Tachira, according to a person familiar with investigations into the arrests.
+The person spoke to The Associated Press on condition of anonymity because they weren’t authorized to discuss the cases publicly.

 Hernandez is from Los Angeles; Kenemore is from the Dallas area, but had lived in Colombia since 2019.

 A third American was arrested in January, also for allegedly entering the country illegally along its lengthy border with Colombia.
-AP is withholding his name at the request of his family.
+AP is withholding his name at the request of his family, which fears retaliation.

 At least eight more Americans — including five oil executives and three veterans — remain imprisoned in Venezuela, and U.S. officials insist they are being used as political bargaining chips.